This workshop was for Centre members and affiliates

 Timings and location: 17th December at King’s College London, Bush House (SE) Room 2.01 – 10:30-13:30

-This workshop will explore how the Centre’s global models can be translated into actionable insights for local stakeholders.
-We’ll discuss strategies for communicating complex data to inform decision-making, planning, and community engagement.
-Using examples from the Centre, participants will examine challenges and best practices for bridging the gap between global science and local applications, ensuring that model outputs are accessible, relevant, and useful
+This workshop explored how the Centre’s global models can be translated into actionable insights for local stakeholders.
+We discussed strategies for communicating complex data to inform decision-making, planning, and community engagement.
+Using examples from the Centre, participants examined challenges and best practices for bridging the gap between global science and local applications, ensuring that model outputs are accessible, relevant, and useful.

 - Prof Colin Prentice (Imperial) – Introduction – communicating global models to local stakeholders – pitfalls and opportunities (15min)